+Box 6.
 Measures for Improving Governance in the Energy Sector

 - A detailed review of the financial control system of state-owned energy companies is necessary.
-It may include, among others, annual energy policy review by the National Assembly. - The ex-ante and ex-post control should be strengthened; the number of inspections of public procurements in the energy sector should be increased, in particular the ones performed by the Public Financial Inspection Agency. - Improving the functioning and management of state-owned energy enterprises by reducing political control over energy enterprises. - Developing an emergency bailout plan for Bulgaria's energy sector in order for catastrophic scenarios to be avoided, implementing controlled wind-down of main financial strains such as longterm subsidies, followed by subsequent market restructuring, as well as introducing a liberalised market.
+It may include, among others, annual energy policy review by the National Assembly. - The ex-ante and ex-post control should be strengthened; the number of inspections of public procurements in the energy sector should be increased, in particular the ones performed by the Public Financial Inspection Agency. - Improving the functioning and management of state-owned energy enterprises by reducing political control over energy enterprises. - Developing an emergency bailout plan for Bulgaria's energy sector in order for catastrophic scenarios to be avoided, implementing controlled wind-down of main financial strains such as long-term subsidies, followed by subsequent market restructuring, as well as introducing a liberalised market. - The current model of centralized administration and excess electricity production should give way to decentralized production, liberalization of the energy market, and adequate mechanisms to cushion vulnerable energy-poor groups against the transition. - Decisions concerning major investment projects in the energy sector must incorporate comprehensive and transparent financial, economic, social, and environmental impact assessments.
+It is paramount that the current practice of signing contracts and agreements for large energy projects in the absence of information about the total costs is discontinued. - Creating an energy information system and database, as well as registry of public procurement contracts of state-owned energy enterprises.

-&lt;sup>63 CSD Policy Brief 43: Corruption and Anti-Corruption in Bulgaria (2012 - 2013), CSD, November 2013
+&lt;sup>40 CSD Policy Brief 43: Corruption and Anti-Corruption in Bulgaria (2012 - 2013), CSD, November 2013.

-&lt;sup>64 CSD (2013) Addressing the Threat of Fraud and Corruption in Public Procurement: Review of State of the Art Approaches, Compendium, and CSD (2011) Anti-Corruption in Public Procurement: Balancing the Policies.
+&lt;sup>41 CSD (2013) Addressing the Threat of Fraud and Corruption in Public Procurement: Review of State of the Art Approaches, Compendium, and CSD (2011) Anti-Corruption in Public Procurement: Balancing the Policies.

-CSD (2011) Energy and Good Governance in Bulgaria.
+&lt;sup>42 CSD (2011) Energy and Good Governance in Bulgaria.
 Trends and Policy Options.

-CSD (2014) Good Governance and Energy (In)Security in Bulgaria.
+&lt;sup>43 CSD (2014) Good Governance and Energy (In)Security in Bulgaria.